The outcome of applications for entry in 2019 will be sent in Mid-October 2018. The placement outcome will advise that your child has been:

 Opportunity classes only have a limited number of places available each year.
 Students are offered a place based on their calculated placement score and the order of school choice.
 Each school may also have a reserve list in case students with initial offers withdraw.
 Applicants are given their reserve list position with their placement outcome advice.

-The Unit continues to make offers to students on reserve lists as vacancies occur throughout Year 5 and to at least the end of Term 1 in Year 6.
+The Team continues to make offers to students on reserve lists as vacancies occur throughout Year 5 and to at least the end of Term 1 in Year 6.
 You can follow the progress of the reserve lists from late-October.

 When an applicant declines an offer of placement, the next student on a reserve list is offered their place.
 Students will receive an offer if their position on the reserve list is reached.
 Applicants must accept an offer by the advised due date or the offer will lapse.